Department of Labor Logo United States Department of Labor

 As the stock of heavy vehicles and mobile equipment continues to increase, more service technicians will be needed to maintain it.
 Projected employment of heavy vehicle and mobile equipment service technicians varies by occupation (see table).

-Population and business growth should result in greater demand for new houses, commercial real estate, bridges, and other structures, which in turn may require more mobile heavy equipment mechanics in the construction industry.
+Population and business growth should result in greater demand for new houses, buildings, and infrastructure, which in turn may require more mobile heavy equipment mechanics to service equipment used in the construction industry.

 Rail car repairers will continue to be needed to service trains used for freight transportation.
 In addition, public transit agencies will rely on these workers to maintain their rail fleets.